-The project is not seeking certification, nor has it been or is it registered under any other standard.
-In addition, a search for other initiatives in the project area was conducted in standard platforms such as BioCarbon Standard, Verra, CERCARBONO, Plan Vivo Foundation, Gold Standard and Climate Action Reserve, where it was found that the project is bounded to the south by the BCR project, whose ID is BCR-CO-261-14-001, and that the following initiative registered in the BioCarbon Standard are located within 20 km of the project: PCR-CO-630-142-001 to the northwest.
+A research for other initiatives in the project area was conducted in standard platforms such as BioCarbon Standard, Verra, CERCARBONO, Plan Vivo Foundation, Gold Standard and Climate Action Reserve, where it was found that the project is bounded to the south by the BCR project, whose ID is BCR-CO-261-14-001, and that the following initiative registered in the BioCarbon Standard are located within 20 km of the project: PCR-CO-630-142-001 to the northwest.

-Table 32 - Nearby carbon projects
+Table 45 - Nearby carbon projects

-Standard Project ID Project Name BioCarbon BCR-CO-261-14-001 Project for Forestry Restoration in Productive and Biological Corridors in the Eastern Plains of Colombia Standard PCR-CO-630-142- 001 Proyecto Forestal Fundación Obra Social Redentorista Señor de los Milagros
+Standard Project ID Project Name BioCarbon BCR-CO-261-14-001 Project for Forestry Restoration in Productive and Biological Corridors in the Eastern Plains of Colombia Standard PCR-CO-630-142- Proyecto Forestal Fundación Obra Social Redentorista 001 Señor de los Milagros f) Host Country Authorization for CORSIA eligible VCC In compliance with section 8.2 of the BCR ADC Tool, it was included the Host Country Authorization of the project.